aplanas/yomi-demo/README.md

 configure the service and download the Yomi code.

-After that the script will create two pillars, designed to install openSUSE Tumbleweed in two different kind of nodes:
+After that the script will create two pillars, designed to install openSUSE Tumbleweed and MicroOS in two different kind of nodes:

-* Node 1: BIOS machine, with a single HD.
+* Node 1: BIOS machine, with a single HD (MicroOS).
-* Node 2: UEFI machine, with two HDs with LVM.
+* Node 2: UEFI machine, with two HDs with LVM (Tumbleweed).

 After that it will restart the `salt-master` service and launch two QEMU nodes, that match those profiles.